Guidelines on the Use of Perfumes and Scented Products

 The University of Toronto is committed to a safe and healthy environment for faculty, staff, students, and visitors.
 This guideline is intended to:

-1) Increase the awareness within the University community about the potential impact of fragrance chemicals on the health, wellbeing, productivity and lifestyle of those affected.
+1. Increase the awareness: Information on scent awareness will be disseminated through posters, web sites, information brochures and training sessions where appropriate within the University community of the potential impact of fragrance chemicals on the health, wellbeing, productivity and lifestyle of those affected.

 What is the issue?

-Fragrances are found in a wide range of products.
-Common scented products include perfume, cologne, aftershave, deodorant, soap, shampoo, hairspray, bodyspray, makeup and powders.
+Fragrances are found in a wide range of scented products such as perfume, cologne, aftershave, deodorant, soap, shampoo, hairspray, body spray, makeup and powders.
 Examples of other products with added scents include air fresheners, fabric softeners, laundry detergents, cleaners, carpet deodorizers, facial tissues, and candles.

-We generally think that it is a personal choice to use fragrances; however, fragrance chemicals are by their very nature shared.
+Although it is a personal choice to use fragrances, fragrance chemicals are by their very nature shared.
 The chemicals vapourize into the air and are easily inhaled by those around us.
-Today’s scented products are made up of a complex mixture of chemicals which can contribute to indoor air quality problems and cause health problems.
+Today’s scented products are made up of a complex mixture of chemicals which can affect indoor air quality for susceptible individuals.

 Susceptible individuals can experience a variety of symptoms, including headache, sore throat, runny nose, sinus congestion, wheezing, shortness of breath, dizziness, anxiety, anger, nausea, fatigue, mental confusion and an inability to concentrate.
 Although the mechanisms by which fragrance chemicals act to produce symptoms are not yet understood, the impact on all those affected can be quite severe, resulting in great difficulty in work and study activities.